 Then they pushed on, climbing a projection that turned out to be nothing more than snow and ice, no mountain underneath, which could have collapsed at any moment.
 Eventually they reached the top, and made it safely down, but they were still days away from returning to their car.
 Some river had swollen badly, probably from all the new snow, and their original ford was no longer fordable.
 And then — this is the part that sticks with me the most, because it’s the closest I come to living their adventure — they were attacked by mosquitoes.

-The mosquitoes were so bad that they had to cinch themselves into their sleeping bags so that only their noses poked out — and in the morning their noses were completely swollen from the excessive bites.
+The mosquitoes were so bad that the climbers had to cinch themselves into their sleeping bags so that only their noses poked out — and in the morning their noses were completely swollen from the excessive bites.

 Doesn’t this make you want to climb mountains?